For me “Color bleeding” refers to that feeling of panic I get when I look at a newly washed clothing with color blotches. Like this one.

 I would like a pink bra but not this patchy pink, in place of the milky white one I put into to wash.
 The result of washing white and pink together.

 But the advantage of white clothes which have suffered dye transfer is that you can bleach it to white again.
 Check out the posts on washing white clothes so they remain white and stain removal from white clothes and the correct use of bleach.

 If in doubt, give for dry cleaning, that is my policy.
 Dry cleaning is recommended for combination colors that have a tendency to bleed.

-If you want to wash yourself, remember that most bright colour clothes will bleed a little.
+If you want to wash the clothes at home, remember that most bright colour clothes will bleed a little.
 It may be the loose dye in the fabric.
 This will stop in the subsequent washes.
-Use a mild detergent when washing the fabric
+Use a mild detergent when washing the fabric.

 Use gentle cleaning techniques and detergents.
 Hand washing in cold water with a gentle detergent and a flat drying on a stand is preferred for bright colored clothes that are susceptible to bleeding